A vintage photograph of a small harbor with a large crane, labeled 'The Wharf Little Eaton', near some old buildings and a riverbank.

 By 1891, the landlord was Joseph Walker who lived there with his wife Emma and 4 children.
 There are frequent references in the newspapers at this time of Walker being summonsed before the local courts for drunk and disorderly behaviour.
 He was still the Innkeeper in 1901.

-Shortly afterwards, the new landlord was William Stevens, a widower, who lived at the pub with his four children, his brother-in-law and a servant.
-One of the children died in 1906 and William sold up in 1911.
+Shortly afterwards, the new landlord was Samuel Stevens, who lived at the pub with his five children, his brother-in-law and a servant.
+One of the children died in 1906, and another, George, was born in the pub in 1907.
+His wife Mary Ann died suddenly in 1911 and Samuel sold up in 1912 and went to Australia.

 By 1925, Thomas Carman had taken over as landlord.
 In 1930 the newspapers reported that a tree fell on his car.
 In 1936, his wife died.